MohammedHameds/NLP/2- NLP Tools/README.md

 Stemming just removes or stems the last few characters of a word, often leading to incorrect meanings and spelling.
 Lemmatization considers the context and converts the word to its meaningful base form, which is called Lemma.

+Named entity recognition (NER) — sometimes referred to as entity chunking, extraction, or identification — is the task of identifying and categorizing key information (entities) in text.

 ![image](https://user-images.githubusercontent.com/70816680/184263720-5c85e967-40b8-4d1c-bdcc-f83af62182c8.png)